Roshanitft/cloudifytests/README.md

 **eksctl –** A command line tool for working with EKS clusters that automates many individual tasks.

-**Required AWS IAM permissions –** The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles and service linked roles, AWS CloudFormation, and a VPC and related resources.

 ## Steps to add infrastructure to your local